provectus/kafka-ui/documentation/guides/Serialization.md

 ## Setting serdes for specific topics
 You can specify preferable serde for topics key/value.
 This serde will be chosen by default in UI on topic's view/produce pages.
-To do it, set `topicValuesPattern/topicValuesPattern` properties for selected serde. kafka-ui will choose first serde that match specified pattern.
+To do so, set `topicValuesPattern/topicValuesPattern` properties for the selected serde.
+Kafka-ui will choose a first serde that matches specified pattern.

 Sample configuration:
 ```yaml